 How to Clean Your Car for a Vinyl Wrap.

 Clean car is essential for a great looking wrap.
 A multi-stage washing process must be performed in order to ensure the surface is well prepared.
-In this blog post we outline all the necessary cleaning procedures that must be performed prior to a wrap installation.
+In this blog post we outline how to properly clean your car for a vinyl wrap job.

 Step 1: General Wash.